codatio/codat-docs/docs/usecases/summary/reconciling-bank-transactions.md

 description: "An overview of the bank transactions reconciliation use case supported by Codat"
 ---

-Support your customers by pulling their bank transaction data into their accounting platforms' bank transaction ledgers to ensure these records match each other.
+Support your customers by pushing their bank transaction data into their accounting platforms' bank transaction ledgers to ensure these records match each other.

 ### How Codat can help